evkx/evkx.github.io/content/models/byd/seagull/Seagull_38kWh/_index.md

 ## User interface and control

-Two different screen setups are available on the BYD Seagull 38kWh.

-The standard layout has the following configuration.
+The BYD Seagull 38kWh has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen behind the steering wheel mounted into the dashboard is 7.0 inches large .
 The touch screen on the dashboard's center  is 10.1 inches large .

-The optional Design layout has the following configuration.
-Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen behind the steering wheel mounted into the dashboard is 5.0 inches large .
-The touch screen on the dashboard's center  is 15.6 inches large .
 The model does not have a head-up display.